 There is quite a lot of variation possible in these caps, so pick the nearest approximations in the drop downs, but let me know if you want any other tweaks made to get the right look, shade, and size for you.

 Pure wool, handknitted, heavily fulled.
 Made to order.
-The way our order book is currently working, we open the shop approximately once a month for new commissions and shut it again once we have as many orders as we think we can realistically make over the next 4-6 weeks.
+The way our order book is currently working, we open the shop approximately once a month for new commissions and shut it again once we have as many orders as we think we can realistically make over the next 6 weeks or so.
 Please be aware that your order may fall anywhere into that timescale.
 We'll always aim to be as prompt as we can.